IBOPE: History

 IBOPE was created in 1942 by the radio broadcaster Auricélio Penteado, owner of Radio Kosmos in São Paulo.
 In that year, he decided to apply research methodologies he had learned while studying in the United States under George Gallup, the founder of the American Institute of Public Opinion, in order to quantify the size of the audience of his broadcast in Brazil.

 When he measured the radio audience in São Paulo, Auricélio proved that Radio Kosmos wasn't among the most listened to stations.
 Therefore, he would dedicate himself exclusively to research.
 In 1950, Penteado leaves the presidency of the company in charge to a group of directors.

 In 1977, Paulo de Tarso Montenegro became the president of the company.
 One year later, he invited his children, Carlos Augusto Montenegro and Luís Paulo Montenegro, to join the company.
 IBOPE carried out the first voting intention polls, anticipating with extreme precision the outcome of electoral contests in the late 1970s.

 In the 1990s, IBOPE partners with entrepreneurs in Mexico, Colombia, Venezuela, Ecuador, Peru, Chile and Argentina.
 From these partnerships, the company begins to supply consolidated data for Latin America cable TV.
 Currently, in addition to Brazil, the company has developed a leadership position across Latin America and a global footprint.

-In 2014, the IBOPE Media division (measuring media audience and advertising investment) was sold to the Kantar Group, which changed its name to Kantar Ibope Media.
+In 2014, IBOPE was acquired by WPP rebranding to Kantar IBOPE Media.

-In 2025 Kantar Group reached an agreement to sell the division to H.I.G. for U$1Billion.
+In 2025 H.I.G. acquired Kantar Media for U$1Billion.